 There are many ways to find scholarship money.
 One of the best is through the Black Hawk College Foundations.
 We also offer academic and athletic achievement awards specifically for BHC students and can recommend other sources.

 The two Black Hawk College Foundations (East Campus and Quad-Cities Campus) have more than 200 scholarships available to you as a full- or part-time student.
 Scholarship opportunities are based on academic performance, financial need and/or area of study.
 Benefit from the generosity of the many individuals and organizations who believe in your education.

-The Foundation Scholarship Application must be submitted from March 15 to May 15 each year to be eligible for the following academic year.
+The Foundations Scholarship Application must be submitted from March 15 to May 15 each year to be eligible for the following academic year.
 Students complete only one application whether they are enrolling at the Quad-Cities Campus or the East Campus.
 However, once in the application, you must select the campus you will be attending in order to qualify for scholarships specific to each campus.
 Recipients are notified during the summer.

 NOTE: The East Campus CNA scholarship applications are awarded through a separate process, for the application and more information visit the Black Hawk College East Foundation website.

 BHC Presidential Scholars

 In-district high school seniors in the top 10% of their graduating class at the end of seven semesters are eligible for the Black Hawk College Presidential Scholars Award.
 For early graduates (after 3½ years), class rank after six semesters will be used.
 You must have attended a public high school or a Higher Learning Commission-accredited private high school within the Illinois Community College District #503 to qualify.
 Presidential Scholars are awarded 100% of their tuition up to 16 credit hours per semester.
 An administration fee of $25 per credit hour will be assessed.

 - AlWood High School

 - Cambridge High School